eval-protocol/python-sdk/README.md

 **The open-source toolkit for building your internal model leaderboard.**

-Eval Protocol is an open protocol that standardizes how developers author evaluations (evals) for large language model (LLM) applications.
-It provides a structured framework to create, share, and reproduce evals, ensuring consistency and reliability across different platforms.

 When you have multiple AI models to choose from—different versions, providers, or configurations—how do you know which one is best for your use case?

 ## Quick Examples